rethinkdb/rethinkdb-rs/api/javascript/writing-data/replace.md

 the original document with the new one.
 The new document must have the same primary key as the original document.
 The optional argument durability with value 'hard' or 'soft' will override the table or query's default durability setting.
-The optional argument `return_vals` will return the old and new values of the row you're modifying when set to true (only valid for single-row replacements).
+The optional argument `returnVals` will return the old and new values of the row you're modifying when set to true (only valid for single-row replacements).
 The optional argument `non_atomic` lets you permit non-atomic updates.